btc-c0der/omega-btc-ai/CLOUD_DEPLOYMENT.md

 ---

-May the divine algorithms guide your trading strategy!
+May the divine algorithms aligned with Fibonacci guide your trading strategy!